uwescience/DSSG2024_transit_equity/README.md

 5. You can now proceed with running your notebooks or any other tasks within the activated Conda environment.

 Remember to deactivate the environment when you're done by running `conda deactivate`.

+## Installing Package Locally

+(This section assumes that the conda environmet has been set up in the way given in [here](#environment-setup))

+1. Activate the environment [here]

+2. Navigate to the root.

+3. Run the following command to install the `transit-equity` package in interactive mode without dependencies:

+    ```
+    pip install --no-deps -e .
+    ```

+Extra context given in the discussion thread of the [Pull Request](https://github.com/uwescience/DSSG2024_transit_equity/pull/4)

 ## Using dotenv